jimolayinka/Travel-Agency-Revenue-and-Operational-Insights-Report/README.md

 ### Data Analysis

+- Count function was used in route and pairedwith depature station to get the most frequent route
+- Sum function on time travel was used on travel time and pairedwith departure time ro know the oeak travel hours -Count function on ticket ourchase was used on ticket purchase amd paired with ticket type to determine the most performing ticket type.

 ### Findings of Analysis

-- The study highlights the most profitable ticket category,
+- Manchester Piccadilly is the most frequent train station route
+- The prak travel hour is 6:45pm
+- Themost profitable ticket category is the standard ticket with advnace booking has the most sought after.
-- evaluates punctuality in arrivals as a measure of operational efficiency, and
+- The punctuality in arrivals as a measure of operational efficiency, shows on time with 86.7% on time rate
--  identifies peak travel hours along with high-traffic routes.

- These insights are intended to support strategic decisions aimed at maximizing revenue, enhancing customer satisfaction, and streamlining service delivery.